Humphries-Lab/Lab-Manual/content/practical.md

 control when needed.
 We strive to upload all our computational models to ModelDB.

+**Action**: (Step 0: create a GitHub account).
+Ask Mark to add your GitHub account to the lab's [Organisation](https://github.com/humphries-lab).

 ## Writing
-We write all papers in LaTeX by default; for co-writing papers with collaborators who do not know LaTeX, we will use Word with gritted teeth.
-Or Google Docs like a sane person.
+We write all papers in LaTeX by default.
+For co-writing papers with collaborators who do not know LaTeX, we will use a word processor with gritted teeth.
+Option 1: Use pandoc to convert LaTeX to Word (good for papers).
+Option 2: use Google Docs (good for grants, abstracts etc).

 ## Graphics
 We currently prefer Inkscape for our main needs: laying out panels